estnltk/syntax_experiments/workflows/results/scatter/Readme.md

 The n-lines on the graphs:

 - grey zigzag: initial n-line
-- colored "smooth" line at the center of grey zigzag: for visual.
+- colored "smooth" line over the grey zigzag: not very accurate but it is for visuals
 - n+1 and -1 lines: grey zigzag +1 or -1